lesma/FanFiction-Tools/README.md

 Fixed issue with autoloading of lists

 v1.3.0 - 22 August 2017
-Fixed issue with very long stoires in terms of vertical height Fixed issue with colour picker
+Fixed issue with very long stories in terms of vertical height Fixed issue with colour picker
-Added ignoring spaces to allow
-Added ability to colour based on story length rather than average word count
+Added ignoring spaces in pipe separated lists which were causing unexpected behavior Added ability to colour based on story length rather than average word count